Lead time for changes is one of the most interesting metrics you should use to evaluate the efficiency of your Engineering performance.

 But why do you need metrics in the first place?
 “If you can’t measure it, you can’t improve it.”
 Often attributed to Peter Drucker, this quote means that without measuring your results, you can’t know whether you are succeeding or not, and it’s harder to adjust your process in the right direction.

-There are four key Accelerate metrics that we will cover in detail:
+There are four key DORA metrics that we will cover in detail:

 In this article, we are focusing on Lead time for changes.
 So keep on reading to know what Lead time for changes is, how we measure it in Pulse, and how your team can start using it to achieve elite engineering performance.